-Tsukimi Dango on a white plate
+Tsukimi Dango on a white scalloped plate

 What are Tsukimi Dango?

-While there are many different kinds of dango, or glutinous rice balls, this version has a special ingredient just for the Mid-Autumn festival.
+While there are many different kinds of dango balls or glutinous rice balls, this version has a special ingredient just for the Mid-Autumn festival.
 During this time, sweet potatoes and winter squash are in season and are often given as offerings to the Moon.
-So these sweet sticky rice balls are flavored with sweet potato or kabocha pumpkin as a nod to this tradition and the seasonal produce.

 How to Make Tsukimi Dango